LonelySpaceDog/Html-Project-to-pdf-service/README.md

   printMediaType  <boolean\> - Use print media-type instead of screen

-  loadErrorHandling <handler\> - Specify how to handle pages that fail to
-                                      load: abort, ignore or skip (default
-                                      abort)

-  loadMediaErrorHandling <handler\> - Specify how to media files pages that fail to
-                                      load: abort, ignore or skip (default
-                                      abort)
   disableJavascript  <boolean\> - Do not allow web pages to run javascript

   enableForms <boolean\> - Turn HTML form fields into pdf form fields